NMProgram/Code_Assignments_Semester-2/Week 3/Period 2/W03.2.1T02_Files-and-general-exception-handling/Program.md

 # Overview
 This exercise introduces the concept of exception handling in `C#`.
-It requires the programmer to take a given `Program` class and refactor the methods to include excpetion handling for reading and writing to files.
+It requires the programmer to take a given `Program` class and refactor the methods to include exception handling for reading and writing to files.

 Only the Program class was altered by me, the rest was provided as a template by CodeGrade.